MW 8x8 / N38 - neodymium magnet

 - In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- Significant importance in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment or very highly developed apparatuses.
+- Significant importance in advanced technologically fields – are used in computer drives, electric motors, medical apparatus and very highly developed apparatuses.

 Disadvantages of neodymium magnets: